 I was a riding the bus in downtown Los Angeles, feeling alone and abandoned, when I struck up a conversation with a woman sitting next to me.
 Little did I know at the time, this lady was about to change my life.
 She told me about a woman’s shelter called Good Shepherd Center.
-I called the number she gave me and spoke with Sr. Hannah, the case manger.
-The next day I was admitted into their six week program.
-It was September 2008.
+I called the number she gave me and spoke with a case manger.
+The next day I was admitted into their program.

 When I entered GSC I had nothing and I was ready to make a change.
 I paid close attention to the advice and the opportunities that the staff at Good Shepherd Center offered me.
 I attended the life skills workshops, took computer classes, and attended the residents meetings.
 I read the self-help books provided by GSC, attended the book discussion groups, the job club, and a peer facilitated support group.
 I am so grateful for all the classes and activities provided by Good Shepherd Center.

 Through the employment program, I obtained a job at an adult day care center in a job training program, where I am still employed today.
-They have me doing a variety of things; from receptionist, to food preparation and serving the residents of the senior day care center.
-I am sure that once I complete the program I will get a salary increase and be able to improve my lifestyle even more.
+My job entails a variety of duties; from receptionist, to food preparation and serving the residents of the senior day care center.